hmcro/Interactive-Video/README.md

 You will also need to install [Hap QuickTime Codec version 12](https://github.com/vidvox/hap-qt-codec/releases/) on any machine you want to run the app, because this uses the [HAP codec](http://hap.video/) to play videos directly on GPU and make massive performance gains.

 You will also need to compile to 32-bit as HAP uses Quicktime which doesn't run 64-bit.

+## Contributing
+Download the repo and create a new branch from the master, then when a new version is ready and fully tested, you should push the new branch to GitHub and create a pull request.
+We do not push directly into the origin/master branch.